Venezuelan refugee crisis: Peru

 Compared to other destination countries, The New York Times described Peru as being more welcoming to Venezuelan refugees.

 Peruvian President Pedro Pablo Kuczynski introduced legislation in 2017 granting existing Venezuelan nationals in Peru a Temporary Permit of Permanence (PTP).
 The Inter-American Commission on Human Rights approved, encouraging other Latin American countries to adopt similar measures.
 The Venezuelan Union in Peru, a non-governmental organization, announced that they would present President Kuczynski's actions to the Norwegian Nobel Committee and nominate him for the Nobel Peace Prize:

 [W]hile other countries build walls, in Peru, bridges are built to bring citizens closer and protect their most elementary fundamental rights, so with overwhelming hope we will present this nomination of President Pedro Pablo Kuczynski, not only in search of this award, but also to place in the international debate the abuses of which Latin American migrants are victims in some parts of the world.

 In August 2017, a little over three months after the decree, over 40,000 Venezuelan refugees had entered Peru.
 By mid-2018, over 400,000 Venezuelans had emigrated to Peru.
 In a United Nations survey, 61.9 percent of Venezuelans who moved to Peru worked in retail, tourism or a similar position; 9.4 percent worked in industry and construction.
 Forty-six percent earned between 984 and 1,968 soles ($300–600) per month; 34 percent earned between 656 and 984 soles ($200–300), and 11 percent earned less than 656 soles per month (less than $200).
 By the end of 2018 more than 670,000 Venezuelans had emigrated to Peru.

-In June 2019, Peruvian president Martín Vizcarra announced that Peru would only accept Venezuelans with passports and visas following June 15, 2019.
+In June 2019, Peruvian President Martín Vizcarra announced that Peru would only accept Venezuelans with passports and visas following June 15, 2019.
 In the week before the deadline, about 50,000 Venezuelans scrambled to enter Peru while they had the opportunity.
 In August 2019, the government announced that it will take stricter measures to boost up security at its border with Ecuador to prevent illegal immigration after previous measures showed 90% drop in legal crossings.

+In November 2025, Peruvian President José Jerí declared a state of emergency along the southern border with Chile to block an influx of undocumented migrants, primarily Venezuelans.
+Large numbers of Venezuelans attempted to leave Chile and enter Peru following threats of mass expulsion from Chilean President-elect José Antonio Kast.